raxxerwan/ALS-Alternating_Least_Squares/readme.txt

-This is a projcet of course Statistics Signal Processing (2017-2018,Fall) in Tsinghua University.
+This is the projcet of course Statistics Signal Processing (2017-2018,Fall) in Tsinghua University.